b-frazier/coding-quiz/README.md

 It have a time of two minutes that starts counting down when the quiz starts.
 It must have a score tracker and increase or decrease based on right or wrong answers.
 The user must be able to see and save their high score.
-The scores must be displayed on a leaderboard page; scores and user listed highest to lowest.
+The scores must be displayed on a leaderboard page, scores and user listed highest to lowest.
 ```
 ## Preview
 <img src="assets/images/start-page.png" width="700">